gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

         gl.bindAttribLocation(someProgram, 2, "a_normal");
         gl.bindAttribLocation(someProgram, 3, "a_color");

-    This means you can force them to be comptible across multiple shader programs.
+    This means you can force them to be compatible across multiple shader programs.
 If one program doesn't need all attributes the attributes they do need will still be assigned to the same locations